ontolex/morph/index.md

 - grammaticalMeaning: glossing information associated with the morph
 - baseConstraint: (for affixes) contraints on the elements that this morph can be applied to
 - `ontolex:Affix` is defined as a subclass of `morph:Morph`.
-- other types of morph (roots, stems, transfix, etc.) are not defined in the module, but should be defined in Lexinfo
+- other types of morph (roots, stems, transfix, etc.) are not defined in the module but should be defined in Lexinfo
 </div> -->

-The property **morph:consistsOf** relates a form with the morphs from which it is contructed.
+The property **morph:consistsOf** relates a form with the morphs from which it is constructed.

 <div class="entity">